Ensemble optimal control for managing drug resistance in cancer therapies: Ensemble optimal control in action: numerical experiments

 \subsubsection{Parameters not affected by uncertainty}

-We begin by listing the parameters that in our experiments {are assumed to be unaffected by uncertainty}.
+We begin by listing the parameters that in our experiments {are assumed to be unaffected by uncertainty}. {This restriction is motivated by the fact that some parameters are taken from well-established estimates available in the literature.
+Furthermore, limiting the number of uncertain parameters allows us to study the variability in treatment response, while keeping the ensemble optimal control problem computationally tractable.}

 The first crucial quantity to be estimated is the proliferation rate for sensitive cells $r_S$, which is employed to perform the time-normalization of the original system \eqref{eq:intro_model} into \eqref{eq:intro_model_nondim}.
 In \cite{turnover2021}, the authors set $r_S=0.027\, \mathrm{day}^{-1}$, adopted from a previous estimate derived in \cite{moff2017zhang}.
 Then, the effectiveness of the therapy is encoded in the value of the non-dimensional constant $\hat d_D$, which is set $\hat d_D=1.5$ in \cite{turnover2021} (see also \cite{moff2019multidrug} for the original estimate).
 We recall that the normalized dimension of the tumor is expressed using $n=n(\tau)$, which ranges in $[0,1]$.
 Here, $n=0$ means that the tumor cells (sensitive and resistant) are entirely extinct, while $n=1$ implies that the tumor size has reached the system's carrying capacity.
 The initial size of the tumor $n(0)=n_0$ in our experiments takes values in $\{0.25, 0.50, 0.75\}\ni n_0$.
 We insist that $n_0$ is not affected by uncertainty, and we shall run the simulations separately for the different values of $n_0$.
 Finally, in \cite{turnover2021} the turnover rate $\hat d_T$ is proposed to range in the interval $\hat d_T\in [0,0.5]$.
 In the present paper, we consider the most adverse scenario, i.e., we always set $\hat d_T=0$.